dreaesposito/vlenti-showcase/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      About Vlenti
+      About the projects
     subtitle: >-
-      Welcome to my page!
-These FLP's are the culmination of over 6 years of dedication and passion for the art of music production.
-My goal is to deliver high-quality, minimal-cost music production that is accessible to anyone who wants to learn ideas, gain insight, or increase their production skills.
-I hope you find these projects useful!
+      These projects are created in FL Studio.
+They are the culmination of over 6 years of dedication and passion for the art of music production.
+      Here, you can seamlessly browse through the FLP's that I've created.
+Each project is carefully developed to ensure quality and creativity, giving you access to fresh and inspiring sounds.
     styles:
       self:
         height: auto